-When choosing "qualitative" as the type of observation, there are many choices for types of buttons that include a Standard set as well as sets for Danielson, Marzano, Special Education, High Leverage Practices, edTPA, NBCT, Signing and Interpreting, World Languages and ESL/Bilingual.
+When choosing "qualitative" as the type of observation, there are many choices for types of buttons that include a Standard set and sets for Special Education, High Leverage Practices, edTPA, NBCT, Signing and Interpreting, World Languages and ESL/Bilingual.
 However, more sets of comment buttons are being developed to accommodate the needs of observers who use specific schema when observing or who wish to utilize another mainstream set of observational categories when making and linking comments.
 For example, another set of buttons is being created for those who are focusing on teachers of students with special needs.